Guilherme-gso/Guilherme-gso/README.md

 # 🖐 Welcome!
-:sparkles: My name is Guilherme Gonçalves, I'm 18 years old and I'm a full stack developer.
+:sparkles: My name is Guilherme Oliveira, I'm 18 years old and I'm a full stack developer.
 Currently working with web development, but I'm always looking for new experiences and achievements within this incredible world of technology. :sparkles:

 <h3>🌈 Skills</h3>